 Xavier looked up from wiping a rag over his forearms.
-A patch of white powder also covered her fiance's cheek.
+A patch of white powder also covered her fiance's cheek and his red shirt.
 “Ryan knocked over a bag of the sugar and clouds of the stuff caught the three of us.”

 Ryan narrowed his eyes as he swiped a hand over his sweater.
 White powder dusted the dark blue material like a starry sky.
 “I wouldn’t have knocked into it if you hadn’t backed into me while I was reaching for the pizza box.”

 A long suffering sigh accompanied Xavier’s cleaning.
 The look he sent his brother was equal parts amusement and frustration.
 “I didn’t see you, Ry.
 I was too preoccupied with getting Leo and Kelsey on video chat.”